 - Take 2 minutes to look back at your successes.
 Close your eyes and let the memories of your biggest successes – no matter in what part of your life – wash over you.
 Let those most positive memories boost your motivation.

 - Reward yourself and celebrate your successes (no matter how big or small they are).
 If you’re looking forward to a nice reward that you’re getting yourself after you’re done with a task or a project then your motivation tends to go up.
 If you celebrate a success in some other way by for example by taking 1 minute to appreciate what you did or by telling someone about your success then that also usually recharges motivation and positivity.
 So dangle those carrots and celebrate to keep your motivation up.

 - Do a bit of research before you get started.
 Learning from people who have gone where you want to go and done what you want to do can help you to avoid pitfalls.
 And to give you a realistic time-table for success.
 This is important to not get demotivated when things aren’t happening as fast you had wished.

 - Take a 2 minute meditation break.
-This is something I have only done for the past few months.
 When my mind is a bit tired or perhaps even overloaded my energy and motivation goes down.
 So in the afternoons – or when needed – I tend to sit down with closed eyes and just focus on my breathing for 2 minutes.
 This clears my mind and releases inner tensions.

 - Go out in nature.
 Few things give me as much new energy and motivation to take on life as this does.
 So I often go out for a walk in the woods or by the sea and I’m just there in the moment with the nature, the fresh air and I don’t think about anything special.